 One of the benefits of hosting a proposal party is that you won’t spend half your night on the phone calling, texting, and Instagramming loved ones—your very nearest and dearest will be there in person!
-Remember, though, that a proposal party is not a wedding and you should keep the guest list relatively small.
+Remember, though, that a proposal party is not a wedding and you should keep the guest list relatively small—particularly if your celebration is taking place amid COVID gathering restrictions.
 This isn’t just for budget reasons (though that’s a big part of it), but it’s also so as not to overwhelm your partner.
 Decide if your guest list will just include close family, or be expanded to dear friends, as well.
 Also remember that the more people you invite, the more likely that someone will spoil the surprise—so make sure that you can trust all of the attendees to keep tight-lipped.

 Give enough notice.

 According to a WeddingWire survey, half of proposals are planned less than a month before the proposal day.
 We recommend giving yourself as much time as possible to plan both your proposal and your proposal party—at least a month, if not more—to ensure that your loved ones can make it to the big event, especially those who may be traveling.
 Formal printed invitations aren’t necessary for proposal parties.
 In fact, we recommend calling each guest directly to invite them.
 Email invitations are okay too, but know that there’s a greater chance that your partner might accidentally see ‘em, ruining the surprise.